-Lynn Fitch was sworn in as Mississippi's 40th Attorney General and first ever woman Attorney General on August 9, in private practice as a bond lawyer, accumulating more than 35 years of legal experience both in private practice and public service.
+Lynn Fitch was sworn in as Mississippi's 40th Attorney General and first ever woman Attorney General on August 9, 2020.

-Raised in Holly Springs, Mississippi, Attorney General Fitch earned both a Bachelor of Business Administration and a Juris Doctorate at the University of Mississippi.
-At the age of 23, she began her legal career as a Special Assistant Attorney General at the Mississippi Attorney General's Office.
+Raised in Holly Springs,

+Mississippi, Attorney General

+Fitch earned both a Bachelor of

+Business Administration and a

+Juris Doctorate at the University of

+Mississippi.
+At the age of 23, she

+began her legal career as a Special

+Assistant Attorney General at the

+Mississippi Attorney General's

+Office.
 She continued her career

+in private practice as a bond